Frequently Asked Questions about the Group Health STP Presented by Alaska Airlines

 Q: Do I have to make my own arrangements for midpoint housing?

-A: Yes, see the helpful information on the housing pages
+A: Yes, see the helpful information on the lodging pages

 Q: May I ride with one ear bud?
 Or two?

 A: Whatever your opinion on earbuds all safety factors concerning them change when you ride in a group of 10,000 people of varying ability.
 We do not allow earbuds on any of our events as a courtesy to the riders around you.
 Remember that you are not only endangering yourself, but you are endangering others.
 We ask that people use their voice or a bell to communicate to their fellow cyclists about passing, stopping, and hazards.
 Don't drowned them out.
 You can do whatever you like on your own time, but when you register for STP you have agreed to follow the rules and restrictions set by the event organizer.
 If necessary to check, use, or answer a cell phone or pager, cyclists must first pull off the road or trail and stop.

 Q: I would like to produce my own STP jerseys, T-shirts or other merchandise for my group, club or charity.
 Can you send me the event artwork?

 A: Cascade logos and artwork may not be used on clothing other than that which is officially produced for the event.
 Official event merchandise is available for order and for purchase online or at the event finish line.
 If you would like to produce a custom jersey for your riding group that doesn't incorporate the event logo, our friends at JL Velo are happy to help.
 More info available here.

 Q: I see riders with really low numbers.
 How can I get a number less than 100?